TheEmeraldBee/Kerbin/README.md

     - Update boxes from rendering to correctly fill states
 - [ ] Scrolling inside of buffers with inline widgets is very broken.
 We need to apply visual elements to the widgets to handle this system.
+- [ ] There are a ton of minor performance issues that build up quickly
+    - [ ] Cache more for the plugin's rendering
+        - [ ] LSPs
+        - [x] Tree-Sitter
+    - [ ] Cache and store render-line differences
 - [x] Tree-Sitter Auto Indent isn't quite right in implementation.
 (See multiline list items in markdown)